Interest: loan still in existence but PPI changed

 In these cases the firm may compensate the customer as if he had bought a different type of PPI, for example if instead of a single premium PPI the customer had purchased a regular premium PPI policy.

 Mr P took out a five year car loan for £10,000 through his bank and at the same time took out PPI.
 The premium on the PI was £2500 and added to the loan balance and so the total amount he borrowed as £12,500.

 Mr P complained about the single premium PPI and his complaint was upheld 20 months into the loan period.
 His compensation was calculated on the basis that Mr P would have taken out a monthly premium PPI.
 Just as in SAIM2115 the bank arranged for the loan balance to be restructured as if Mr P had taken out the loan without PPI and future loan payments were reduced to £200 a month for the remainder of the loan.

 In addition the bank paid Mr P the PPI premium and historic interest for the single premium PPI - this was £50 a month, total £1000.

 From this amount the bank deducted the premium he would have paid if he had had monthly PPI from the beginning of the loan.
 This would have cost £18 a month and the total is £640.

 The net repayment received by Mr P was £360 (£1000-£640).

 In addition the bank also paid Mr P interest at 8% on the £360 which is £45.
 The total repayment made to Mr P was therefore £405.

-The interest paid by the bank of £45 is taxable on Mr P. The interest is paid by a bank so tax will not be deducted from the interest and Mr P should declare the interest to HMRC or include it on his tax return.
-Guidance on how to do this can be accessed from the front page of the HMRC website via the ‘Report a Change’ Quick Link.
+The interest paid by the bank of £45 is in respect of compensation and is taxable on Mr P. The interest is paid by a bank so tax will be deducted from the interest and Mr P should declare the interest to HMRC or include it on his tax return.
+Guidance on how to do this can be accessed from the Dealing with HMRC pages on GOV.UK.